skr571999/notes/notes/reactjs.md

 - Mount
   - Constructor - for setting state value from props
   - Render
-  - componentDidMount - for AJAX call
+  - `componentDidMount` - for AJAX call
 - Update
   - render
-  - componentDidUpdate - this can be used for AJAX call only if there is a change in old value
+  - `componentDidUpdate` - this can be used for AJAX call only if there is a change in old value
-- Unmount
+- Un-mount
-  - componentWillUnmount - can be used for cleaning the timers and listeners
+  - `componentWillUnmount` - can be used for cleaning the timers and listeners

 ### Building the App